unytics/bigfunctions/mosaic_example.md

-# Static BI

-!!! note ""

-    This page showcases how we can do `static BI` inside a Mkdocs website.

-    💡 *by `static BI` we mean interactive vizualizations on top of parquet files*

----

-## Generate Static Dashboards using Mozaic
+# Generate Static Dashboards using Mozaic

 **Select an Example**